huggingface/blog/quanto-introduction.md

  </center>
 </div>

-These are some very preliminary results, without any optimized matrix multiplication kernels.
+These results don't include any optimized matrix multiplication kernels.
 You can see that the quantization adds a significant overhead for lower bitwidth.
-Stay however tuned for updated results as we are constantly improving [🤗 quanto](https://github.com/huggingface/quanto) and will add soon optimized kernels.
+Stay tuned for updated results as we are constantly improving [🤗 quanto](https://github.com/huggingface/quanto) and will soon add optimizers and optimized kernels.

-Please refer to the [quanto benchs](https://github.com/huggingface/quanto/tree/main/bench/) for detailed results for different model architectures and configurations.
+Please refer to the [quanto benchmarks](https://github.com/huggingface/quanto/tree/main/bench/) for detailed results for different model architectures and configurations.

 ## Integration in 🤗 transformers

-Quanto library is seamlessly integrated in Hugging Face [🤗 transformers](https://github.com/huggingface/transformers) library.
+Quanto is seamlessly integrated in the Hugging Face [🤗 transformers](https://github.com/huggingface/transformers) library.
 You can quantize any model by passing a `QuantoConfig` to `from_pretrained`!

-Currently you need to use the latest version of [🤗 accelerate](https://github.com/huggingface/accelerate) to make sure that the integration is fully compatible.
+Currently, you need to use the latest version of [🤗 accelerate](https://github.com/huggingface/accelerate) to make sure the integration is fully compatible.

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer, QuantoConfig